haosulab/ManiSkill2-SPA/transportnets/README.md

 # Transporter Networks

-This repo provides a transporter networks baseline to solve the AssemblingKits task
+This folder provides a transporter networks baseline to solve the AssemblingKits task

 ## Getting Started